 - Take the following course: 3850:700 College Teaching of Sociology - Take one doctoral-level course in theory.
-This course to be selected from the predetermined group of courses (see Department of Sociology graduate student handbook). - Complete a doctoral-level course in statistics from the predetermined group of courses. (see the department's graduate student handbook). - Complete a specialty of 9 to 12 credits, depending on the specialty chosen. - Complete a minimum total of 30 credits in coursework. - Comprehensive Examination in theory, methods and statistics, and a specialty area (medical sociology, sociology of family, social psychology, or social inequalities) - Full residency requirement of the Graduate School. - Register for a minimum of 30 credits of dissertation credit, complete a dissertation and successfully defend it in an oral examination.
+This course to be selected from the predetermined group of courses (see Department of Sociology graduate student handbook). - Complete a doctoral-level course in statistics from the predetermined group of courses. (see the department's graduate student handbook). - Complete a specialty of 9 to 12 credits, depending on the specialty chosen. - Complete a minimum total of 30 credits in coursework. - Comprehensive Examination in specialty area. - Full residency requirement of the Graduate School. - Register for a minimum of 30 credits of dissertation credit, complete a dissertation and successfully defend it in an oral examination.